neoking89/owlsight/README.md

 * **owl_write(file_path: str, content: str)**
   Write content to a text file.
 * **owl_history(to_string: bool = False)**
-  Get chathistory with current model.
+  Get chat history with current model.

 ## Configurations

 Owlsight uses a configuration file in JSON-format to adjust various parameters.
-The configuration is divided into four main sections: `main`, `model`,  `generate` and `rag`.
+The configuration is divided into five main sections: `main`, `model`,  `generate`, `rag` and `huggingface`.
 Here's an overview of the key configuration options:

 ### Main Configuration